ryang-bgl/interview-buddy/browser-extension/README.md

 ## Chrome Extension Development Notes

-- The popup uses Supabase email OTP.
+- The side panel uses Supabase email OTP.
 Users receive a short code via email, enter it, and the Supabase session token is forwarded to the AWS API Gateway.
 - Use `manifest.config.ts` to configure permissions/hosts; the extension needs `identity` plus access to your Supabase project URL and API Gateway domain.
 - The CRXJS plugin automatically handles manifest generation.
-- Content scripts should be placed in `src/content/` and popup UI in `src/popup/`.
+- Content scripts should be placed in `src/content/` and the side panel UI in `src/popup/`.